Atrociously/stilts/book/src/intro.md

      template rules to arbitrary text that is recieved at runtime, which Stilts simply cannot do due to it's very nature.
 2. **Longer iteration times**
-   - Iteration is important especially when working with UI/UX, so impairing iteration times can be a big problem for some people.
+   - Iterating on your design is important especially when working with UI/UX, so impairing iteration times can be a big problem for some people.
 Stilts impairs iteration times by forcing your entire application to recompile when minor template changes need to be made.
-This effect can however be [reduced](./iterating_reccomendation.md).
+It is however possible to [reduce iterating friction](./iterating_reccomendation.md).
 3. **Cross Language support**
    - Stilts is as rust first and only system.
 Similar projects could be made for other languages, but they would not follow the syntax or rules that rust enforces.